 As long as we stayed off Bourbon Street, the French Quarter shops and restaurants were fun to explore .
 The balconies were decorated and people threw beads to the crowds below.
 That’s my son in the right corner trying to catch some beads.

 There are parades every day and every night and this is very much a family-friendly activity.
 At night you have to watch the parades in the right place (away from the tourists) to avoid the drunkards.
 We were invited to Mardi Gras by a family very much involved in the traditional celebrations and very well connected in New Orleans, so we watched the parades with them.
 During the Bacchus Parade, we were in the mayor’s box, which was great because most of the marching bands stopped to perform there and King Bacchus made his toast to the mayor.
-The King of Bacchus is Will Ferrell this year.
+The King of Bacchus is Will Ferrell for 2013.
 Here’s a video of him toasting the mayor:

 The floats are amazing to see, but you had better pay attention or you might get beads flung at your head.
 All the floats have riders that throw beads, cups, stuffed toys and if you’re really lucky, a coconut, to the crowd.
 This is so much fun and my kids quickly caught on to the phrase, “Throw me something mister!” as they kept their hands up in the air.
 One time I wasn’t paying attention and two strings of heavy beads clocked my knuckles – ouch!
 These photos only show about an 1/8 of the beads we have.
 I think we came home with about 10,000 beads and other throws.
 What ever will we do with all that Mardi Gras booty?